International Astronomical Union celebrates the Romanian astronomer, Nicolae Donici

 Among the speakers at the event, His Excellency Luca Niculescu, the Romanian Ambassador in France, underlined the fact that Romania became a member of the UAI in 1922, due to the actions undertaken by Nicolae Donici.

 Nicolae Donici is one of the founders of modern Romanian astronomy.
-He was born in 1874 at Petricani, near Chişinău, in Bessarabia (east Moldova), a Romanian speaking province occupied at the time by the Russian Empire.
+He was born in 1874 at Petricani, near Chişinău, in Bessarabia (east Moldova), a Romanian-speaking province occupied since 1812 by the Russian Empire.
 His scientific work began at the Imperial Academy in Sankt Petersburg and at Pulkovo Astronomical Observatory.
 In 1908, he built a personal observatory on his manor at Dubăsarii Vechi in Bessarabia.
 At the time, Nicolae Donici was one of the greatest scholars in the world specialized in solar observations.
 He was the first Romanian who became a member of the International Astronomical Union and due to him, Romania became one of the first members of this astronomical international association in 1922.
 In the same year, Nicolae Donici became a honorary member of the Romanian Academy.

 Published on: Feb 14, 2020